Introduction to the Law of Discharge From a NJ Nursing Home/Assisted Living Residence or the Medicaid Long Term Support Services Program

 - For nursing facility residents who are mentally ill, the mailing address and telephone number of the agency responsible for the protection and advocacy of mentally ill individuals established under the Protection and Advocacy for Mentally Ill Individuals Act.

-If a transfer and discharge is contemplated, there must be sufficient preparation and consideration made available to the resident to ensure the safe and orderly transfer or discharge from the facility.
-By that, the law means that the facility must devote the necessary resources, time and support services needed to manage the physical and mental harm and disruption to the resident lifestyle pending the transfer or discharge.
+If a transfer and discharge is contemplated, there must be sufficient preparation and consideration made available to the resident to ensure the safe and orderly transfer or discharge.
+By that, the law means the facility must devote the necessary resources, time and support services needed to manage the physical and mental harm and disruption to the resident pending the transfer or discharge.

 Resident Room Changes Within a Facility

-Room changes in a facility that is a “composite distinct part” (composite distinct part means within the rehabilitation section, living section of a nursing home, assisted living residence or skilled nursing section) must be limited to moves within the particular building in which the resident resides, unless the resident voluntarily agrees to move to another of the composite distinct part’s locations
+Room changes in a facility that is a “composite distinct part” (composite distinct part means within the rehabilitation section, living section of a nursing home, assisted living residence or skilled nursing section) must be confined to moves within the particular building in which the resident resides, unless the resident voluntarily agrees to move to another location within the facility.

 At the time of transfer of a resident for hospitalization or therapeutic leave, a nursing facility must provide to the resident and a family member or legal representative written notice which specifies the duration of the bed-hold policy.